 Use the Point ▲▼ buttons or Number buttons on the remote control to enter a number.
 Press the Point button to fix the number and move the red frame pointer to the next box.
-The number changes to "\."
-If you fixed pointer to the number you want to correct, and then enter the correct number.
+The number changes to "."
+If you fixed an incorrect number, use the Point ◀ button to move the pointer to the number you want to correct, and then enter the correct number.